 - 1 point per $1 spent on all other purchases.

-The travel and dining rewards earning rate is the best around; the Capital One® Savor® Cash Rewards Credit Card offers 4% cash back on dining, but only 2% back at grocery stores.
-AmEx Gold also has the edge over the popular Chase Sapphire Reserve Card, which offers 3 points per $1 spent on dining and travel.
+The travel and dining rewards earning rate is the best around.
+AmEx Gold has the edge over the popular Chase Sapphire Reserve®, which offers 3 points per $1 spent on dining and travel.

 What's more, American Express Membership Rewards® points—which are valued at one cent apiece for cashback redemption—can also be transferred to more than a dozen airline partners such as Delta and British Airways, as well as hotel partners like Starwood/Marriott.